Chapter 23

 I numbly nodded.
 If I spilled too much blood, I could kill myself from blood loss or kill myself, and goddess knows who else nearby if the spell was powerful enough.
 I looked at my right hand, a pale white scar raised in the center of my palm and another on the back of my hand.
 It was a lot to take in at that moment.

 On one hand, I was elated to learn that I was a caster.
 The ratio of spell slingers to mundane in each species varied from species to species.
-The highest ratio of mage to mundane in the native species was in Elves, where one in ten people was a spell slinger.
+The highest ratio of Mage to mundane in the native species was in Elves, where one in five people was a spell slinger.
 I didn’t know the likelihood for Darklings, but I was willing to bet that it was pretty rare.
 Being a caster put me a step above the common folk if I got good enough in wielding myst.
-But I couldn’t just conjure a fireball at will and throw them about willy-nilly.
+But I couldn’t just conjure fireballs at will and throw them about willy-nilly.
 In my case, casting meant a steeper price than just vells of myst.
 I’d need to pay in literal blood if I wanted to control the fundamental building blocks of creation.

 I felt the scars of my right hand with the fingers of my left as I started thinking about how I was going to make it quicker and less harmful to cast spells than just stabbing my hand.
 Then a question came to mind.